• Home

 (10 hours * 2.3kW) * (100km / 15kWh) = 153km

-Most drivers do less than 300km of driving per week, and will be able to charge at home at least twice per week - so this type of EV charger will be sufficient for most VCS One customers, and it helps us keep costs down.
+Most drivers do less than 300km of driving per week, and will be able to charge at home at least twice per week - so this type of EV charger will be sufficient for most EV drivers, and it helps us keep costs down.

-For drivers doing significantly more mileage, who need to be able to fully recharge an EV overnight, the VCS One can be paired with a 7kW or 11kW EV charger instead, at somewhat higher cost.
+For drivers doing significantly more mileage, who need to be able to fully recharge an EV overnight, the VCS Two can be paired with a 7kW instead, at somewhat higher cost.

 If I’m on a novated lease which incorporates public EV charging costs, what changes for me when I shift to doing most of my EV charging at home?